moibra/Wine-Analysis/README.md

-# WineAnaly
+# Predicting the factors leading to the Classification of Wines and developing a Model.

+### by Mohammed Ibraheem

+### code on github.com/moibra/WineAnaly

+## Wine Analysis
 This project analyses the various factors which can be used to classify wines into three classes.
-It studies the different properties across the 3 different classes, tries to find relations amongst them and predicts the class from the property variants.
+It studies the different properties across the 3 different classes, tries to find relationships amongst them and predicts the class from the property variants.

 ## Structure of dataset